digitalnatives/assessment/1-number-conversion-app.md

 Create an application that contains a web form, which has a numeric input field and a submit button.

-When user gives an arabic number, the system shows the english phrase of the number.
+When the user gives an arabic number, the system shows the english phrase of that number.

 For example:
 <pre>